lter/lterdatasampler/README.md

 training in environmental data science.
-These datasets are subsets of the original data and have been updated - sometimes substantially - from the raw data, as described in the articles. **This content is thus not suitable for research and should only be used for teaching purposes**
+These datasets are subsets of the original data and have been updated - sometimes substantially - from the raw data, as described in the articles. **This content is thus not suitable for research and should only be used for teaching purposes**.

 We encourage you to explore existing LTER [teaching and training initiatives](https://lternet.edu/education-and-training/), and the